A nonparametric approach to practical identifiability of nonlinear mixed effects models: Discussion

 We have proposed a nonparametric approach to studying practical identifiability within the framework of nonlinear mixed-effects models.
-While the proposed approach is simple, it is computationally demanding as we utilize a multi-start approach to identify the global optima of the log-likelihood.
-Further complicating this multi-start approach, it is not \textit{a priori} apparent how many runs are necessary to find the global optimum.
-Further, we proposed using the overlapping index and the Kolmogorov-Smirnov test to determine if the resulting population parameter distributions differ.
-We focused on characterizing the population distribution of individual parameters, rather than multivariate joint distributions that would arise from an underlying covariate structure.
-Consequently, there are several areas for future work from both theoretical and practical perspectives.
-For example, this proposed approach to practical identifiability could be implemented within the convergence assessment framework of existing software packages \citep{Monolix2020,Carpenter2017} or the profile likelihood approach to parameter identifiability \citep{Raue2009}.
+While our proposed approach is simple, it has some limitations.
+For example, our proposed method is computationally demanding as we utilize a multi-start approach to seek the global optima of the log-likelihood.
+Further complicating this multi-start approach, the parameter estimation problem may be high-dimensional and the objective function is not necessarily convex.
+Consequently, it is not \textit{a priori} apparent how many runs are necessary to find the global optimum for a given model.
+Furthermore, we focused on characterizing the population distribution of individual parameters, rather than multivariate joint distributions that would arise from an underlying covariate structure, although we illustrated how our approach extends to the multivariate case in the second example.
+Nevertheless, there are several areas for future work from both theoretical and practical perspectives.
+For example, we focused on the identifiability of model parameters for a fixed error model.
+However, it is possible that using a different error model, which could result in the existence of different local optima, may influence the conclusions of this identifiability analysis \citep{Porthiyas2024,Liu2024,Murphy2024}.
+Further, this proposed approach to practical identifiability could be implemented within the convergence assessment framework of existing software packages \citep{Monolix2020,Carpenter2017} or the profile likelihood approach to parameter identifiability \citep{Raue2009}.

 Despite these limitations, we have developed a simple, nonparametric approach to assess the practical identifiability of hierarchical models.
 While our examples focused on NLME models, the proposed framework immediately extends to purely Bayesian perspectives \citep{Carpenter2017,Browning2024,Porthiyas2024,Linden2022} and is simple to implement in most programming languages.
 The framework presented here can be used to assess identifiability in hierarchical models in biology and to identify when a model which is practically non-identifiable at the individual level can become identifiable at the population level.